 We test intangible assets for impairment at year end or whenever events or circumstances present an indication of impairment.
 If the sum of expected future cash flows (undiscounted and without interest charges) of the intangible assets is less than the carrying amount of such assets, an impairment loss would be recognized in earnings in "impairment of goodwill and intangible assets."
 The intangible assets would be written down to the estimated fair value, calculated based on the present value of expected future cash flows.
-Our intangible assets consist of in-process research and development (IPR&D) obtained through the acquisition of ProChon and the AT Grade license.
-The results of our annual impairment test as of December 31, 2015 and 2014, indicated a decline in the fair market value of the IPR&D, resulting in an impairment charge of \$310,000 and \$60,000 for 2015 and 2014, respectively.
-We also note that as our core focus has been on and will continue to be on the development of NeoCart, there is a risk of further impairment in the near future.
+Our intangible assets consisted of in-process research and development (IPR&D) obtained through the acquisition of ProChon and the AT Grade license.
+The results of our annual impairment test as of December 31, 2015, indicated a decline in the fair market value of the IPR&D, resulting in an impairment charge of \$0.3 million for 2015.
+For year ended December 31, 2016, we deemed the value of the IPR&D to be zero as we have no plans to advance the technology or use it in any future clinical development activities.
+The result was a write-off of \$0.2 million.
+IPR&D is now fully impaired.